Denbigh explosions 'sounded like battlefield', court hears

 "The windows would shake and my wife lost a lot of sleep," he said.

-"When they started growing in intensity that's when clouds of smoke would appear."'Like a bomb'
+"When they started growing in intensity that's when clouds of smoke would appear."

 Mr Jones told the court he had been concerned by the explosions and noises.